pragasette/no-health-reset/README.md

 - Use your mod manager of choice, [Mod Organizer 2] is recommended.

+## Features

+- After sleep, health is reverted to its previous state; any regeneration rate _HealRate_ is accounted for the hours spent sleeping.

+- After level up, health is reverted to its previous state; additionally, if it was chosen as the attribute to increment, such difference is added back.

 ## Known Issues

 - Health can be reduced to lower than the initial value, possibly causing